Empaths and highly sensitive people detect things in human behavior that others miss.

 There are times when people genuinely compliment you, and there are times when people compliment you without meaning it.
 People sometimes compliment you through their teeth, while really feeling envious.
 And there are times when compliments are criticisms in disguise.

 Highly sensitive people can tell the difference between all these kinds of compliment giving, and if your compliment isn’t genuine, better not to give it at all.

-Empaths and highly sensitive people are more attuned to non-verbal signals in behavior, and therefore understand the feeling behind the compliment more than the words actually used.
+It’s typical for an empath or a highly sensitive person to be more attuned to non-verbal signals in behavior.
+Therefore, these types of people understand the feeling behind the compliment more than the words actually used.
 For that reason, anything other than a genuine compliment is certain to offend rather than please.

 People adopt personas to hide their authentic self